liquidmetal-dev/flintlock/docs/quick-start.md

 ### hammertime

-[Hammertime](https://github.com/Callisto13/hammertime) is a cli client built with the soel purpose of interacting with Flintlock services.
+[Hammertime](https://github.com/Callisto13/hammertime) is a cli client built with the sole purpose of interacting with Flintlock services.

 ### grpc-client-cli